JacquesLucke/blender_vscode/README.md

 Once Blender is started, you can use the Addon in Blender.
 Debugging should work now.

+If the selected Blender executable does not use its own Python version, no packages will be installed by default.
+This is to make sure that the extension does not interfere with another package manager.
+You can either install the modules listed in the error message manually, or allow the extension to install the modules itself.
+To do that, the [`blender.allowModifyExternalPython`](vscode://settings/blender.allowModifyExternalPython) [setting](https://code.visualstudio.com/docs/getstarted/settings) has to be checked in VS Code.

 ### How can I reload my addon in Blender?

 Execute the `Blender: Reload Addons` command.